-Applicants are generally expected to have a minimum combined junior/senior grade-point average of 3.00 (B) on a 4.00 scale.
-Official transcripts from all post-secondary institutions attended must accompany the application.
+Applicants are generally expected to have a minimum combined junior/senior grade-point average of 3.0 (B) on a 4.0 scale.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.